 Programmed Cell Death

-Orbiting this release is the physical song artwork as a painting done by Cozm AKA Jesse Cegielski depicting the characters Cozm and Naught with a pseudo-cell undergoing our representation of the programmed cell death process.
-There’s also a full-length performance video with full studio-level production and editing which a preview of can be viewed below.
+Orbiting this release is the physical cover art which is a painting done by Cozm AKA Jesse Cegielski depicting the characters Cozm and Naught with a pseudo-cell undergoing our representation of the programmed cell death process.
+There’s also a full-length performance video with full studio-level production and editing of which a preview of can be viewed below.
+We plan to run targeted social ads to maximize views on the video and song plays.
 We’re super interested in working with you on this release in whatever capacity that may be.
-We have a lot of content to push and are looking for that backing force to help make this prolific and successful.
+There's a lot of content to push and are looking for that backing force to help make this prolific and successful.
 Thanks for your time.